 NCERT Solutions Class 8 Geography Chapter 3 – Mineral and Power Resources

 NCERT Solutions for Class 8 Geography Chapter 3 – Mineral and Power Resources are provided here for students to study and prepare for the board exams.
 What are minerals?
 A naturally occurring substance with a definite chemical composition is called a mineral.
-Minerals are not evenly distributed over space but are concentrated in a particular area or rock formations.
+Minerals are not evenly distributed over space but are concentrated in a particular area or rock formation.
 Did you know that the salt in your food and graphite in your pencil are also minerals?
-Students can explore further about the various types of Minerals and Power Resources from Chapter 3 of NCERT Solutions for Class 8 Geography book.
+Students can explore more about the various types of Minerals and Power Resources from Chapter 3 of NCERT Solutions for Class 8 Geography book.

-NCERT Solutions for Class 8 Geography Chapter 3 Mineral and Power Resources contain solutions to the exercises given in the Geography book-Resources and Development.
+NCERT Solutions for Class 8 Geography Chapter 3 Mineral and Power Resources contain solutions to the exercises given in the Geography Book-Resources and Development.
 These NCERT Solutions of the exercises provided by subject experts at BYJU’S help students to prepare for the exams.

 Students can download the NCERT Solutions for Class 8 Geography PDF below.